ojalaquellueva/nsr/README.md

 3. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside public_html and set the parameters.
 4. Copy or rename parameters file (params.example.php) to params.php and set the parameters.
 5. Adjust file permissions per your server settings.
-6. The following files, directories and their contents are not used by web service and may be removed:
+6. The following files, directories and their contents are not used by web service and should be removed:

 ```
 rm -rf nsr_batch_includes/